-The really neat thing about Reddit, however, is that each subreddit is a little bit different.
-Each subreddit has its own distinct personality and style that you will have to study and understand if you want to drive traffic to your website from it.
-Each subreddit is essentially a miniature version of groupthink.
+The neat thing about Reddit is that each subpage is slightly different.
+Each category has its distinct personality and style that you must study and understand to drive traffic to your website.
+Each subpage is essentially a miniature version of groupthink.

 Concept 4: Reddit for SEO

-I wanted to get this out of the way because I know you’re wondering about it.
+We wanted to get this point out of the way.
 Reddit can be useful for link building, but building links shouldn’t be your primary goal.

 First off, Reddit is a highly authoritative site.
-It’s has over 702 million backlinks:
+It has over 4.4 billion backlinks:

-Another good thing about the site is that it’s set up to prevent spammers, which is good for marketers like me and you, who actually try to create valuable content.
+Another good thing about the site is that it’s set up to prevent spammers, which is good for marketers like us and you, who actually try to create valuable content.

-To prevent people from just mass-posting links across the site, not all links on Reddit are made dofollow.
+To prevent people from just mass-posting links across the site, all Reddit links have the nofollow tag.

 Finally, as we’ll look at later, there’s sometimes an opportunity to leave a link to your site in the comment threads of a submission.
-All links in comments are nofollow.
+All links have the nofollow tag.
 They can still drive significant traffic in the right places but won’t help your search rankings.

-I can tell you’re getting a little excited now about getting some fairly authoritative links, but in my experience, it’s not worth focusing on getting backlinks alone.
+We can tell you’re getting a little excited about getting some fairly authoritative links, but in our experience, it’s not worth focusing on backlinks alone.
 The value of large amounts of highly relevant traffic easily outweighs the value of a few decent backlinks.